Word2Vec: History

-During the 1980s, there were some early attempts at using neural networks to represent words and concepts as vectors.

-In 2010, Tomáš Mikolov (then at Brno University of Technology) with co-authors applied a simple recurrent neural network with a single hidden layer to language modelling.

-Word2vec was created, patented, and published in 2013 by a team of researchers led by Mikolov at Google over two papers.
-The original paper was rejected by reviewers for ICLR conference 2013.
-It also took months for the code to be approved for open-sourcing.
-Other researchers helped analyse and explain the algorithm.

-Embedding vectors created using the Word2vec algorithm have some advantages compared to earlier algorithms such as those using n-grams and latent semantic analysis.
-GloVe was developed by a team at Stanford specifically as a competitor, and the original paper noted multiple improvements of GloVe over word2vec.
-Mikolov argued that the comparison was unfair as GloVe was trained on more data, and that the fastText project showed that word2vec is superior when trained on the same data.

-As of 2022, the straight Word2vec approach was described as "dated".
-Transformer-based models, such as ELMo and BERT, which add multiple neural-network attention layers on top of a word embedding model similar to Word2vec, have come to be regarded as the state of the art in natural language processing.
+Research on neural language models emerged during the 1980s.
+In 2003, Yoshua Bengio and colleagues introduced a neural probabilistic language model that jointly learned distributed word representations and probabilities over word sequences.
+In 2010, Tomáš Mikolov and colleagues introduced a recurrent neural-network language model for speech recognition that significantly improved performance over conventional n-gram language models.

+Word2Vec was introduced in two 2013 papers by Tomáš Mikolov and colleagues at Google.
+The first described the continuous bag-of-words and skip-gram architectures for efficiently learning word representations from large text corpora.
+A follow-up paper introduced techniques including negative sampling, sub-sampling of frequent words, and representations of multi-word phrases.
+The follow-up paper received the 2023 NeurIPS Test of Time Award.

+In 2017, researchers at Facebook AI Research described an extension of the skip-gram model used in fastText, in which words are represented as combinations of character n-grams.
+This incorporates subword information into word representations and allows vectors to be constructed for words that did not appear in the training data.

+Static embedding methods such as Word2Vec and fastText produce context-independent word representations.
+Contextual representations were later developed to account for how word meaning varies with surrounding text, including the recurrent ELMo model and transformer-based models such as BERT.
+By 2022, the Word2vec approach was described as "dated".

 Parameterization

-Results of word2vec training can be sensitive to parametrization.
-The following are some important parameters in word2vec training.
+Results of Word2Vec training can be sensitive to parametrization.
+The following are some important parameters in Word2Vec training.

 Training algorithm

-A Word2vec model can be trained with hierarchical softmax and/or negative sampling.
+A Word2Vec model can be trained with hierarchical softmax and/or negative sampling.
 To approximate the conditional log-likelihood a model seeks to maximize, the hierarchical softmax method uses a Huffman tree to reduce calculation.
 The negative sampling method, on the other hand, approaches the maximization problem by minimizing the log-likelihood of sampled negative instances.
 According to the authors, hierarchical softmax works better for infrequent words while negative sampling works better for frequent words and better with low dimensional vectors.
 As training epochs increase, hierarchical softmax stops being useful.